 If there are any issues whilst on your travels our CEO will be in regular contact to ensure you health and wellbeing is accommodated for.

-Although international travel is currently restricted, a Fellowship in 2021 is still valid, and an amazing opportunity to grow your personal and professional development.
+Although international travel is only just opening up again, a Fellowship in 2022 is still valid, and an amazing opportunity to grow your personal and professional development.
 You will be able to commence research and planning to maintain momentum on a topic that is of importance to you.
 This will ensure you are in the best position possible when travel restrictions are lifted.